bruno-gelb/bo2_splitscreen/README.md

 * autodiscover steam binary path
 * autocreate sandboxie boxes if they're absent, autoconfigure their settings
 * launch steam automatically inside the each sandboxie box before launching the game.
-First one (server) should run Steam online, other offline
+First one (server) should run Steam online, other offline.
+They must launch in timeouts since otherwise there would be dll access issue
 * freeze the app via py2exe / pyinstaller
 * add simple GUI instead of / in addition to current CLI
 * provide beautiful instructions